-Need to transition to a toddler bed quickly?
+Need to make the toddler bed transition quickly?
 That just happened to me.
 Today I’m sharing a few tips to help you get it done quickly and without a lot of drama!

 This post contains affiliate links.

-- Anchoring the dresser/furniture (must do to prevent tipping and causing serious injury or even death)—we used these straps.
+- Anchor the dresser/furniture to prevent tipping —we used these straps.

-- Install outlet covers to previously inaccessible outlets (we went with these for added protection)
+- Install outlet covers to secure those previously inaccessible outlets (we went with these for added protection).

-- Removing small objects from her reach and stowing medicines and creams in other rooms
+- Remove small objects from reach and stow medicines and creams in other rooms.

-- Wrapping window shade cords in cord wranglers
+- Wrap window shade cords in cord wranglers.

 Blankets, SleepSack, and New Jammies